58 mm trench mortar: Design

 The basic specification was for a light, mobile, and inexpensive mortar which could fire a 10 kg projectile to a range of 200 m using a smokeless powder propellant charge.
 The requirement also specified a weapon that could be produced from non-strategic materials, using simple production methods and produced by companies not currently engaged in war work.

 The launcher was a simple pole 58 mm (2.3 in) in diameter with a round weighted base at one end and a hollow cup that held the propellant charge at the other.
 An adjustable sleeve was attached to the pole that connected to a crescent-shaped elevation mechanism with holes for elevation.
 The elevation mechanism then fit into the center of an A-shaped bi-pod and elevation was set by pushing a bolt through the elevation hole.
 The 60 g (2.1 oz) propellant charge was then inserted in the muzzle and the projectile slid onto the end of the launch tube.
 The mortar was fired by pulling on a lanyard which was attached to a friction igniter embedded in the propellant.

 The first 70 mortars were delivered in mid-January 1915 to troops in the Argonne region for testing.
 The tests were considered successful and General Joffre ordered another 110 mortars and the production of 4,000 projectiles a day.
 However, the tests revealed that the launcher was unstable and had a tendency to tip over when pulling on the firing lanyard.
 The launcher often fell over after being fired and had to be re-aimed between shots which limited its rate of fire.
-The troops also requested heavier projectiles with larger explosive charges to deal with enemy troops in dug-in positions and these factors led to the Mortier de 58 T N°1 being replaced in 1916.
+The troops also requested heavier projectiles with larger explosive charges to deal with enemy troops in dug-in positions and these factors led to the type 1 being replaced in 1916.